polyformproject/commercial.polyformproject.org/terms.md

 {{#model=users}}
 # Users Limit

-The customer's use of the software is limited to the number of users on the order at any one time.
-The customer may reassigning each user at most once per calendar quarter.
+The customer's use of the software is limited to the number of individual users on the order at any one time.
+The customer may reassign each user at most once per calendar quarter.

 # Eligible Users

-The customer's employees, the customer's subsidiaries' and affiliates' employees, and independent contractors providing services to the customer may be assigned as users under this agreement.
+Only the customer's employees, the customer's subsidiaries' and affiliates' employees, and individual independent contractors providing services to the customer may be assigned as users under this agreement.
 {{/model=users}}

 {{#model=metered}}